 The Certificate Policy Statement explains that the Commission, in deciding whether to authorize the construction of major new pipeline facilities, balances the public benefits against the potential adverse consequences.
 Under this policy, the threshold requirement for existing pipelines proposing new projects is that the pipeline must be prepared to financially support the project without relying on subsidization from existing customers.
 The next step is to determine whether the applicant has made efforts to eliminate or minimize any adverse effects the project might have on the applicant’s existing customers, other pipelines in the market and their captive customers, or landowners and communities affected by the routes of the new pipeline segments.

 Transwestern’s project will not rely on subsidies from its existing shippers.
 The Exhibit N enclosed herein clearly shows that the estimated incremental revenues from the project will more than exceed the incremental costs for the first ten years.
-Transwestern is not requesting that the costs of the modification proposed herein be subject to a determination of rolled-in pricing.
+Transwestern is not requesting that the costs of the modification proposed herein be subject to a determination of rolled-in pricing at this time.
 The Settlement in Docket No. RP95-271 (“Global Settlement”) established rates for “Current Firm Customers” effective November 1, 1996.
 The rates provided by the Global Settlement are locked-in and apply for the entire term of the Current Firm Customers’ contracts with Transwestern.
 Such contracts expire at various times between 2002 and 2007, with the majority expiring in 2007.
 In view of the long-term agreement on rates with Current Firm Customers, there will be no impact on such customers from any roll-in of costs from the proposed facilities.
 The Global Settlement specifically states (at page 6) that “this agreement as to rates will provide rate certainty to current Customers through the respective terms of their existing service agreements, regardless of…modifications or expansions to Transwestern’s facilities.”
-The revenues realized from the proposed modification will offset some of the costs associated with the approximately $51 million of annual costs for the relinquished capacity under the Global Settlement which will be entirely allocated to Transwestern beginning November 1, 2001.
+It is anticipated that the revenues realized from the proposed modification will offset some of the costs associated with the approximately $51 million of annual costs for the relinquished capacity under the Global Settlement which will be entirely allocated to Transwestern beginning November 1, 2001.

-While Transwestern is not requesting a determination of rolled-in pricing in connection with the instant application, it acknowledges- that, if it proposes to roll-in the incremental cost of the subject modification with the costs of its existing facilities in its next rate case, it will, at that time, bear the burden of showing that the benefits from the proposal herein are commensurate with any rate impact.
+While Transwestern is not requesting a determination of rolled-in pricing in connection with the instant application, it acknowledges that, if it proposes to roll-in the incremental cost of the subject modification with the costs of its existing facilities in its next rate case, it will, at that time, bear the burden of showing that the benefits from the proposal herein are commensurate with any rate impact.
 Transwestern understands that it will be “at-risk” for the recovery of costs associated with the proposed modifications.

 In addition, the Policy Statement indicates that a pipeline should indicate whether the need to construct additional facilities can be mitigated by measures such as capacity reallocation or released capacity.

 An open season was held from October 30, 2000 through November 17, 2000.
+In the posting, Transwestern requested that interested parties submit requests for capacity in order to evaluate the feasibility of an expansion project.
+Transwestern also solicited requests from any firm shippers holding capacity from Thoreau to the California border on the mainline or from Blanco to Thoreau on the San Juan lateral interested in turning back capacity.
 Transwestern received no requests to turn back capacity on the western portion (i.e., west of Thoreau) of its system, thus there is no opportunity for mitigation by such means.
-(SUSAN –DID WE POST ANY ADDITIONAL EBB POSTINGS?)